approvals/ApprovalTests.cpp/doc/Reporters.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## DiffReporter
+## Supported Diff Tools

-DiffReporter go through a chain of possible reporters to find the first option installed on your system.
+The DiffReporter class goes through a chain of possible reporters to find the first option installed on your system.
 Currently the search goes in this order:

 ### Mac